-Our cash inflows from operating activities comprise of cash collected through management and advisory fees, incentive fees, distributions from investments and other income/fees.
-Our cash outflows from operating activities consist of operating expenses, the most significant components of which included compensation and benefits, professional fees and interest on our debt obligations.
-Our net operating cash outflow of (15.5) million for three months ended March 31, 2024 was primarily driven by the level of professional fees, which continue to be elevated due to high usage of professional services firms in connection with capital raising and other financing activities and related to supporting the Company's evolving financial reporting infrastructure.
-Management believes the current level of professional fee spend will be reduced over time as the Company's financial reporting environment continues to mature.
-Our net operating cash outflow of (61.0) million for the three months ended March 31, 2023 was driven by the cash outflow of (33.9) million related to compensation and benefits expenses as well as approximately (26.5) million of accrued professional fees in connection with the close of the Business Combination.
+Our cash inflows from operating activities are comprised of cash collected through management and advisory fees, incentive fees, distributions from investments, and other income/fees.
+Our cash outflows from operating activities consist of operating expenses, the most significant components of which included compensation and benefits, professional fees, and interest on our debt obligations.
+Our net operating cash outflow of \$(45.7) million for the six months ended June 30, 2024 primarily reflects the Company's net operating loss for the period, as our operating expenses exceeded our revenues.
+Compared to the prior year period, net operating cash outflows declined by \$20.9 million, primarily due to lower professional fees, which were higher in the prior year period due to high usage of professional services firms in connection with capital raising and other financing activities and related to supporting the Company's evolving financial reporting infrastructure.
+Management believes its continued efforts to implement cost rationalization initiatives as well as deploy recently raised capital on accretive businesses will result in further reduction of operating cash outflows as the Company matures and achieves the appropriate scale.

+Our net operating cash outflow of \$(66.5) million for the six months ended June 30, 2023 was driven by cash outflows of \$(33.9) million related to compensation and benefits expenses as well as approximately \$(26.5) million of professional fees in connection with the close of the Business Combination.